Statistical mechanical model for crack growth: Conclusion

 \section{Conclusion}

 The principles of statistical thermodynamics have been applied to an idealized particle-based model of a crack under an applied load.
-In both the isometric and isotensional ensembles, the partition function was formulated for the model system in order to derive thermodynamic quantities, such as the free energy, and the kinetic rate of breaking the crack tip bond.
-An asymptotic approach was utilized in order to obtain analytic relations for the rate of breaking the crack tip bond, valid in the limit that the bond potentials ahead of and including the crack tip are steep.
+In both the isometric and isotensional ensembles, the partition function was formulated for the model system to derive thermodynamic quantities, such as the free energy, and the kinetic rate of breaking the crack tip bond.
+An asymptotic approach was utilized to obtain analytic relations for the rate of breaking the crack tip bond, valid in the limit that the bond potentials ahead of and including the crack tip are steep.
 These asymptotic relations were developed in either thermodynamic ensemble, before being verified numerically with respect to Monte Carlo calculations.
 Simplified analytic relations were obtained and verified for the rate of breaking the crack tip bond and the net rate of crack growth, valid in the thermodynamic limit of large system size and the subcritical regime.
-The analytic relation for the net rate of crack growth ultimately obtained here offers an effective, practical, and physical method for modeling subcritical crack growth experiments.
+The analytic relation for the net rate of crack growth ultimately obtained here offers an effective, practical, and physical method for modeling subcritical crack growth experiments, which was explicitly demonstrated by modeling subcritical crack growth in soda-lime silicate glass.
 In future work, it would be useful to calculate the rate of breaking consecutive bonds ahead of the crack tip and model the subcritical to critical crack growth transition.
-In order to account for different regimes of subcritical crack growth, future work should also consider generalizing the model system to include chemical interactions at the crack tip.
-Finally, it could be important in future work to include inhomgeneity in the system in order to model start-stop behavior and related phenomena.
+To account for different regimes of subcritical crack growth, future work should also consider generalizing the model system to include chemical interactions at the crack tip.
+Finally, it could be important in future work to include inhomgeneity in the system to model start-stop behavior and related phenomena.